God's Church

 A Predominant Theme

 There is a theme woven throughout the Old Testament of something existing or being built, then being removed or destroyed, and later restored.
 The city of Jerusalem is a prime example of this.
 It was built, and later was destroyed by the Babylonians.
-Then, after the captivity, we hear the triumphant cry, "So built we the wall!"
+Then, after the captivity, we hear the cry of triumphant, “So built we the wall!”

-After the glory of God was lavished upon God's Church in the first century of this era, the Church forsook the way of God and went into the corruption of idolatrous worship.
-However, Isaiah continued, "I will turn my hand upon thee, - and I will restore thy judges as at the first, and thy counsellors as at the beginning: afterward thou shalt be called, The City of Righteousness, The Faithful City" (Isa.
+After the glory of God was lavished upon God’s Church in the first century of the Grace Age, the Church forsook the way of God and went into the corruption of idolatrous worship.
+However, Isaiah continued, “I will turn my hand upon them – and I will restore thy judges as at the first, and thy counselors as at the beginning: afterward thou shalt be called, The City of Righteousness, The Faithful City” (Isa.
 1:21-26).
+This shows that The Twelve will be restored and functioning in the Church when Jesus returns.

-2: Job had seven sons and three daughters together with great wealth.
-Then he lost it all, but "the Lord blessed the latter end of Job more than his beginning."
+2) Job had seven sons and three daughters together with great wealth.
+Then he lost it all, but “the Lord blessed the latter end of Job more than his beginning.”
 The Lord gave Job twice as much as he had before.
-He had also seven sons and three daughters again (Job 1:19 and 42:10-13).
+God also gave him seven more sons and three more daughters (Job 1:19 and 42:10-13).

-The allegory of the wells which Abraham and Isaac dug, shows us that there was to be three phases of God's Church, in both the early and the latter days.
-That is, besides the phases in which a covenant is given.
-In the case of the early disciples, the three phases are not clear, just as they are not clear in Abraham's digging of the wells.
+The allegory of the wells which Abraham and Isaac dug, shows us that there was to be three phases of God’s Church, in both the early and the latter days, besides the phase in which a covenant is given.
+In the case of the early disciples, the three phases are not clear, just as they are not clear in the wells which Abraham dug.

 Jesus fulfilled Abraham's covenant at Beersheba when He sealed the New Covenant with his blood.
 Afterward, there were three more phases of The Church: the building and perfecting of it by Peter, the preserving of it by James, the Lord's brother, and the decline of it under the leadership of Jude.